radius-project/radius/docs/content/getting-started/tutorial/webapp/index.md

 ## The Radius mindset

-To get into the right mindset for Radius, you should think about the application in *logical* terms.
-The diagrams shown so far document the communication flows of the application, but there are some details that are missing.
+The diagrams shown so far document the communication flows, but a Radius application also describes additional details.

-A Radius template includes all of the logical relationships of an application but also the operational details associated with those relationships.
+A Radius template includes

+- the logical relationships of an application
+- the operational details associated with those relationships

 Here is an updated diagram that shows what the Radius template needs to capture:

 <img src="./todoapp-appdiagram.png" width=600 alt="App diagram with descriptions of all the details and relationships."><br />

 This diagram reflects important details of the Radius model that are different from other deployment technologies you may have used:

-- The data component (`db`) are part of the application
+- The data component (`db` here) is part of the application
 - Relationships between components are fully specified with protocols and other strongly-typed information

-In addition to this high level information, you will also need typical details like:
+In addition to this high level information, the Radius model also uses typical details like:

 - Container images
 - Listening ports
 - Configuration like connection strings

 Keep the diagram in mind as you proceed through the following steps.
-Creating a Radius deployment template is similar to process of understanding a diagram like this one.
+Your Radius deployment template will aim to match it.

 ## Step 1: Creating the application definition

-You can start by creating a new `template.bicep` file.

-Inside `template.bicep`, type or paste in the following content:
+Radius uses the Bicep langauge as its file-format and structure.
+Create a new `template.bicep` file with the following content:

 ```bash
 resource app 'radius.dev/Applications@v1alpha1' = {